CrossRef/event-data-user-guide/docs/sources/datacite.md

 ## What it is

-Links from Crossref DOIs to DataCite DOIs.
-These are recorded in the metadata for Crosref's Registered Content.
-The data is ultimatley supplied by Crossref members who are the publishers and 'owners' of the Registered Content.
+Links from DataCite DOIs to Crossref DOIs.
+These are recorded in the metadata for DataCite's Registered Content.
+The data is ultimatley supplied by DataCite members who are the publishers and 'owners' of the Registered Content.

-Only Relations between Crossref DOIs and DataCite DOIs are included.
-If you want other metadata you can find it in the [Crossref Metadata REST API](https://www.crossref.org/services/metadata-delivery/rest-api/).
+Only Relations between DataCite DOIs and Crossref DOIs are included.
+If you want other metadata you can find it in DataCite's APIs.

-In future we may add links to other objects, such as ORCID IDs and Clinical Trial Numbers.

 ## What it does

-The Agent monitors all relationships in Crossref metadata deposited by members.
-Where a relation is made between a Crossref DOI and a DataCite DOI, that link is sent in an Event.
+The Agent monitors all relationships in DataCite metadata deposited by members.
+Where a relation is made between a DataCite DOI and a Crossref DOI, that link is sent in an Event.

 ## Where data comes from

-Metadata deposits from Crossref members, usually publishers.
+Metadata deposits from DataCite members, usually publishers and libraries.

 ## Example Event